UTDNebula/website/docs/about/projects/overview.md

 ---
 sidebar_position: 1
 title: Overview
-description: About everything Project Nebula does
+description: About everything Nebula Labs does
 ---

-## Project Nebula Apps and Tools
+## Nebula Labs Apps and Tools

-Project Nebula is made of several projects:
+Nebula Labs is made of several projects:

 - The [Nebula Planner](/docs/about/projects/planner) is a tool that helps each student plan their college experience and their coursework.